scriptPilot/js-google-auth/README.md

 }
 ```

-Note: This example needs build with Webpack, Parcel or similar
+Note: You need to build this script with Webpack or similar first.
+See the example at the page end.

 ## Methods